LLC vs. S-Corp: Which One is Right for You?

 Looking to start your own company but are confused about the best options?

-But which of these two is right for you?
+But which one is right for you?

-Making the right decision will set you up for long-term success and give you some excellent tax advantages.
+Making the right decision will set you up for long-term success and could give you some excellent tax advantages.

 Let’s start with some basic definitions of LLC and S-Corp.